MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

     az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy-azure-machine-learning.bicep" --parameters adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD
     ```

     The Bicep deployment script provisions the Azure services required to complete this exercise into your resource group.
 The resources deployed include an Azure Database for PostgreSQL flexible server and an Azure Machine Learning workspace.
-In order to instantiate the Azure Machine Learning workspace, the deployment script will also create all pre-requisite services for Azure Machine Learning, including an Azure Blob Storage account, an Azure Key Vault, an Azure Container Repository, an Azure Log Analytics Workspace, and an instance of Azure Application Insights.
-The Bicep script also performs some configuration steps, such as adding the `azure_ai` and `vector` extensions to the PostgreSQL server's _allowlist_ (via the azure.extensions server parameter) and creating a database named `rentals` on the server.
-Note that the Bicep file is different from the other modules in this learning path.
+The deployment script will also create all pre-requisite services for instantiating an Azure Machine Learning workspace, including an Azure Blob Storage account, an Azure Key Vault, an Azure Container Repository, an Azure Log Analytics Workspace, and an instance of Azure Application Insights.
+The Bicep script also performs some configuration steps, such as adding the `azure_ai` and `vector` extensions to the PostgreSQL server's _allowlist_ (via the azure.extensions server parameter) and creating a database named `rentals` on the server. **Note that the Bicep file differs from the other modules in this learning path.**

     The deployment typically takes several minutes to complete.
 You can monitor it from the Cloud Shell or navigate to the **Deployments** page for the resource group you created above and observe the deployment progress there.